section-engineering-education/engineering-education/articles/npm-vs-npx-what-is-the-difference/index.md

 [NVM](https://dev.to/ms314006/how-to-install-NPM-through-nvm-node-version-manager-5gif) stands for Node Version Management.
 It helps you to install different Node.js versions is your computer.

-Moving a Node.js installation from one version to another using [NVM](https://dev.to/ms314006/how-to-install-NPM-through-nvm-node-version-manager-5gif) can be a little bit tricky.
+Moving a Node.js installation from one version to another using [NVM](https://dev.to/ms314006/how-to-install-NPM-through-nvm-node-version-manager-5gif) can be tricky.
 NPX helps you to use specific Node.js versions without using NVM.

 For example